Daaanieell/UI-Research-WS-2/README.md

 6. **Test the Dropdown**
     - When you open your editor window:
-      - `"All"` should be selected by default and display every weapon.
+      - `"All"` should be selected by default.
-      - Selecting `"Melee"`, `"Ranged"`, or `"Magic"` should instantly update the grid to show only that weapon type.
+      - There should be options for selecting `"Melee"`, `"Ranged"`, or `"Magic"`.

+You should now have a dropdown with options for:  `"Melee"`, `"Ranged"`, or `"Magic"`.
+Displaying and integration with the grid will be done in the next step.

 #### Step 5.4: Weapon Grid